Chow Mein Recipe

 There are all kinds of fresh and dry noodles available in the market.
-For the best and authentic homemade Chow Mein, you want to use fresh egg noodles.
+There are also thin and thick noodles.

 In Asian or Chinese grocery stores, you can find egg noodles in a clear plastic bag, like the picture above.
 They are available in the noodles section of the stores.

-If you use dry egg noodles, just make sure you follow the package instructions to boil the noodles first.
+If you use dry egg noodles, follow the package instructions to boil the noodles first before stir frying.

-- Drain the noodles using a colander.
+- Drain the noodles dry using a colander.
 This will ensure that your noodles are not soggy.

 - Make the sauce in advance by mixing all the ingredients together.